Adespinoza/ConsensusCookbook/README.md

 Be sure that Ganache and Metamask are loaded, and within `client/` run an `npm start` which should open up a new webpage on `localhost:3000` and then you can be able to test the project.

+## Special Thanks
+Special thanks to Professor Eric Chung of ITP-499 for teachin us Solidity and other important Blockchain related topics 🎉